-The latest most technologically advanced technique for a minimal breast lift or mastopexy is the use of thermi for skin tightening.
-Thermi can be done under local anesthesia in the office with minimal downtime.
+The latest most technologically advanced technique for a minimal breast lift or mastopexy is the use of ThermiTight for skin tightening.
+ThermiTight can be done under local anesthesia in the office with minimal downtime.
 The incision is small and hidden in the areola to avoid a visible scar.
 Recovery is quick with mild bruising and swelling.
 Most patients can return to work the next day and return to full activity including the gym within 2 weeks.

 This breast lift uses an incision circumferentially around the areola for mild to moderate ptosis.
 It is commonly used to reduce the size of the areola and to place breast implants through the periareolar incision.
 The periareolar incision avoids having a visible scar on the breast skin.

 The lollipop breast lift extends the periareolar incision vertically down from the areola to the breast crease.
 Patients with moderately drooping breasts or who may not want a breast implant might choose this breast lift for the best results.
 However, a vertical breast lift may be used in patients with breast implants to create more upper pole fullness.

 The anchor breast lift is used in patients with the most severe breast ptosis, most commonly after pregnancy and breastfeeding or after massive weight loss.

 The incision extends around the areolar, vertically down from the areola to the breast crease and across the breast crease.
 Patients may elect to add an implant for volume and upper pole fullness.
 Others may choose to have a breast reduction.

-Most patients, after losing weight, have sagging breast with loose skin that will extend around the bra line on to the back.
+Weight fluctuations can cause the breasts to lose or increase volume since breast tissue is partially made up of fat.
+Most patients, after losing weight, have sagging breasts with loose skin that will extend around the bra line.
 Our massive weight loss patients will often need an extended anchor breast lift to address extra skin limited to the axilla or a breast lift combined with an upper body lift to address extra skin extending around to the back.
 A breast implant is usually required to restore the volume lost in the breast after the weight loss.

 The medical term for this procedure is mastopexy surgery.
 It involves raising the nipple and areola, removing excess skin and reshaping the breast tissue for a more youthful appearance.
 When combined with a breast reduction, this results in a smaller but lifted breast.